SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/selenium-4-22-released.md

   * Java
     * Enabling BiDi can now be accomplished by calling `enableBiDi()` on an Options class instance.
-    * Video file name in Dynamic Grid can be seet with `se:videoName` capability.
+    * Video file name in Dynamic Grid can be set with `se:videoName` capability.
     * [See all changes](https://github.com/SeleniumHQ/selenium/blob/trunk/java/CHANGELOG)

   <br>